NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/sf_bay_area/future_refinements.rst

 new capabilities.
 The following list itemizes some areas where contribution from the community is especially welcome:

-1. A number of approximations and assumptions were made in the generation of the building inventory (see :ref:`lbl-testbed_SF_asset_description`).
+1. A number of approximations and assumptions were made in the generation of the building inventory.
 There is considerable opportunity to expand, enrich and improve upon methodologies for automated inventory generation, particularly to generate other attributes necessary as the workflow advances toward component level damage quantification.